openwdl/wdl/versions/development/SPEC.md

 A fully qualified name is the unique identifier of any particular call, input or output.
 These follow the following structure:
 * For calls: `<parent namespace>.<call alias>`
-  * For calls to workflows the following structure is also permitted and is considered an alias to the above mentioned structure:
-    `<parent namespace>.<call alias>.<workflow name>`.
-Using this structure is not recommended as it will likely be deprecated in the future.
 * For inputs and outputs: `<parent namespace>.<input or output name>`

 The `parent namespace` here will equal the fully qualified name of the call containing the call, input or output.
 For the top-level workflow this is equal to the workflow name, as it lacks a call alias.